anteoas/website/llm/WORKFLOW.md

 # Development Workflow

-## ⚠️ CRITICAL LESSONS FROM RECENT SESSIONS ⚠️
+## ⚠️ CRITICAL LESSONS FROM SESSIONS ⚠️

 ### 🚨 SYSTEMATIC DEBUGGING IS NON-NEGOTIABLE 🚨